nv19090/Leetcode_JAVA/Stimulation/Readme.md

 ## Problem Statement

-You are given two integers:
+You are given two integers `numBottles` and `numExchange`.

-* `numBottles` — the number of full water bottles you initially have.
+* `numBottles` represents the number of full water bottles you initially have.
-* `numExchange` — the number of empty bottles required to exchange for one full bottle.
+* `numExchange` represents the number of empty bottles required to exchange for one full bottle.

-You can drink the full bottles and collect the empty bottles.
+You can drink a full bottle and obtain one empty bottle.

-However, after every exchange, the number of empty bottles required for the next exchange increases by `1`.
+After every exchange, the number of empty bottles required for the next exchange increases by `1`.

 Return the maximum number of bottles you can drink.